 These types of supplements have acids bonded to magnesium; some of them are :

 Magnesium citrate, magnesium lactate, magnesium glutamate, magnesium aspartate, magnesium malate, magnesium gluconate etc. These are readily absorbed.

 Magnesium aspartate and magnesium glutamate are best avoided as they break down into neurotransmitters aspartic acid & glutamic acid respectively.
 These acids if not bound to other amino acids become toxic.

 - Amino Acid Magnesium Chelates

-In these magnesium is bonded to an amino acid like magnesium glycinate, magnesium lysinate, magnesium taurate etc. They are the most expensive type of magnesium salts.
+In this magnesium is bonded to an amino acid-like magnesium glycinate.
+Magnesium glycinate, magnesium taurate etc are the most expensive type of magnesium salts.
 They are easily absorbed by the body.

 - Topical or Transdermal Magnesium